mrlacey/dotnet-maui-workshop-xaml/Part 1 - Fundamentals/README.md

 > **Note**
 > There are lots of configurable settings to enable you to format files the way you prefer.
 You are encouraged to explore the available options and set them to your preference after completing the workshop.

-You may have noticed that some of the files still contain multiple consecutive blank lines.
+You may have noticed that some files still contain multiple consecutive blank lines.
 We can remove these too.
-You can do it manually, or via a setting in Visual Studio:
+You can do it manually or via a setting in Visual Studio:

 - Open the **Tools > Options** menu
 - Select **Text Editor > XAML > Formatting > Spacing**